 English | Français

-Self-help programs for improving health and wellbeing are experiencing explosive growth.
+Self-help and self-healing programs aimed at improving health and well-being are experiencing explosive growth.

-Undoubtedly, yoga and various forms of meditation are not only excellent tools for relaxation.
-By diverting attention to the practice itself, these popular activities help reduce the perception of daily stress and anxiety and are thus effective tools for maintaining health and wellbeing.
-However, when it comes to health improvement and self-healing programs, even if they are not necessarily doomed to fail, the chances that they will not trigger rapid or significant changes, or that they fail outright, are to be considered.
+Undoubtedly, yoga and various forms of meditation are not only great tools for relaxation.
+By diverting attention to the practice itself, these popular activities help reduce the perception of daily stress and anxiety and are thus effective tools for maintaining health and well-being.
+However, when it comes to self-healing programs - although they are not necessarily doomed to failure - the odds that they will not trigger rapid or significant changes, or that they fail outright, are to be considered.

-Spirituality and meditation have a long traditional practice path.
-The teachings of Lao Tzu, Confucius and Buddha have undergone profound changes during the last 2500 years, as they evolved and moved over an extensive geographical space and through large cultural diversities.
+Spirituality and meditation have a long tradition.
+The teachings of Lao Tzu, Confucius, and Buddha have undergone profound changes during the last 2500 years, as they evolved over an extensive geographical space and through large cultural diversities.
 Religion has been replaced quietly by personal development, inner life with mind emptiness, the prayer of the heart with breathing techniques and self-centering, meditation with yoga, and fasting with cures of detox.
-During the late 60s, the concepts of spirituality and mind-emptiness traditional meditation have been hijacked by some enthusiasts of Ulrich Neisser’s cognitive model and were shifted from a religious spiritual practice to the practice of mind-fullness which is a mere cognitive exercise.
+During the late 60s, the concepts of spirituality and mind-emptiness traditional meditation have been hijacked by some enthusiasts of Ulrich Neisser’s cognitive-behavioral model and were shifted from religious spiritual practice to the practice of mindfulness - which is nothing but a mere cognitive exercise.

-The mind-emptiness approach to meditation known in Western cultures as the Spiritual Emptiness, Creative Void, Hesychasm, Universal Soul or the Clear Light is all about quieting the cognitive brain and focusing on feelings, perception, and intuition - while modern mindfulness meditation is all about intellect and focused thinking.
-The mental silence-orientated approaches to meditation have been systematically associated with specific health benefits beyond those seen in non-mental silence approaches.
-For, mindfulness has lost its Buddhist roots and this practice may not be helpful , or even hurt you.
+The mind-emptiness approach to meditation known in Western cultures as the Spiritual Emptiness, Creative Void, Hesychasm, Universal Soul, or the Clear Light is all about quieting the cognitive brain and focusing on feelings, perception, and intuition - while modern mind-fulness meditation is all about intellect and focused thinking.
+The mind-emptiness-oriented approaches have been systematically associated with measurable specific health benefits way beyond those observed in non-mind-emptiness approaches.
+Nowadays, mindfulness has lost its Buddhist roots and may no longer be useful as a tool for self-healing.